LiChen127/finger/README.md

 ## Target

-Based on the book, I want to implement that interpreter liked the interpreter of JavaScript.Maybe I will do it in the future.
+Based on the book, I want to implement that interpreter liked the interpreter of JavaScript by JavaScript Enigne.

+Maybe I will do it in the future.